jfx2006/developer-docs/contributing/fixing-a-bug/lint-and-format-code.md

   VS Code plugin by Dirk Baeumer

+## Via Taskcluster \(In progress\)

+Work is progressing on running mozlint-based checks on Taskcluster.
+For now, the checks are only running on try-comm-central as many of them are failing.
+As they are "greened-up" they will be added to comm-central.

 ## Via Mercurial Hooks \(Not Currently Set Up\)

 Mercurial has hooks that could be used to automatically check for linting and formatting issues, say when you make a commit.

 _Note that we do not currently have this set up for the Thunderbird code base.
 Initial attempts to use these hooks \(as they are used for Firefox code\) have not succeeded._

+**This should be possible now with the recent addition of the --config-path parameter.**

 ## More Details